 Additional information from New Zealand’s Department of Conservation:

 • Ka Roimata o Hinehukatere: Franz Josef Glacier | Walk to the glacier

 • Te Wahipounamu: South West New Zealand World Heritage Area.

 I made the photos above on 20 and 21 July 2012; the first two photos in the slideshow were made with a 4th-generation iPod Touch, and the remaining photos were made with a Canon EOS450D camera.
-This post is published on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-28I.
+This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-28I.